Pavilion Kuala Lumpur: Couture Pavilion

 Located on Levels 2 and 3, Couture Pavilion is dedicated to some of the most renowned fashion labels in the world.

 Dining Loft

 Located at Level 7, Dining Loft is home to some first-in Malaysia and casual dining restaurants.

 Fashion Avenue

 Located on Level 2 and Level 3, Fashion Avenue brings together big and popular brands to cater to the fashion forward and trend setters.

 Gourmet Emporium

 Spanning the entire Level 1, Gourmet Emporium is a food haven that offers a full range of dining choices.
-Gourmet supermarket Mercato (owned by Cold Storage) anchors the precinct while Singaporean food court chain Food Republic anchors the food atrium.
+Gourmet supermarket The Food Merchant anchors the precinct while Singaporean food court chain Food Republic anchors the food atrium.
 Located nearby the Gourmet Emporium is an underpass to the adjacent Fahrenheit 88.